MoXcz/introduction-to-programming/src/programming/need.md

 If your reason for learning programming is money, that’s totally valid.
 There are still plenty of opportunities out there—even with the constant wave of new LLMs supposedly replacing programmers.

+So if you don't yet see any reason to *write programs* there's really no shame in that.
+People hardly know what they want to do, so thinking through the *why* while learning (and perhaps being motivated by the sustenance it could provide) is the best that can be done until *motivation kicks in*.